mshukuno/LANDVIZ/README.md

     * Includes log for the tilerstool.
 * Updated jQuery library from 2.x to 3.5 in LANDVIZ Web.
 * Changed the tool name to PreProcTool-v2 from PreProcTool.

-#### Uninstall
-The installer install application in ```C:\Program Files\LANDIS-II-v7\LANDVIZ-v2``` and adds system Path environment variable.
-To uninstall, double click ```unins000.exe```.
-It will remove the application and environment variable.
-The files and folders created after the installation such as logs folder and log files will not be removed by uninstaller.
 </br>
 </br>